Book Review and Giveaway: Bridge of Scarlet Leaves

 Synopsis:

-Set against the backdrop of World War II, opens in late 1941 when Americans had no way of knowing how dramatically their lives would change on the morning of December 7, Pearl Harbor Day.
+Set against the backdrop of World War II, Bridge of Scarlet Leaves opens in late 1941 when Americans had no way of knowing how dramatically their lives would change on the morning of December 7, Pearl Harbor Day.
 Maddie Kern is a nineteen-year-old violinist living in Los Angeles with her older brother, T.J., a promising pitcher with major-league dreams who attends the University of Southern California on scholarship.
 Maddie is preparing to audition for Julliard for a second time — she froze during her first audition — while working in the tailoring shop her parents owned before a New Year’s Eve car accident left her mother dead and her father catatonic in a local nursing home.

 Unbeknownst to T.J., Maddie has been dating his best friends, Lane Moritomo, a handsome, intelligent American-born son of Japanese immigrants who is studying at Stanford University.
 Lane’s father is an executive with Sumitomo Bank.